 In this blog, I put forward the idea (in a long-winded fashion now I look back on it 18 months later) that ‘clash detection’ is often a waste of time.
 This is particularly if applied without adequate planning, or when it is assumed that a technical solution can solve a process (design) issue.

 My angle was that there is a lot more to good design merely than stuff not clashing.
-Pronouncing a set of models as complete once they don’t clash with each other is like calling a road system perfect just because vehicles don’t collide (but the whole thing is gridlocked)
+Pronouncing a design as resolved merely because things don’t clash is like counting the vacation as successful because your airplane and the mountain didn’t collide.

 Good design is cost effective, efficient, constructable, aesthetically sound, safe, logical, maintainable and so on.